Democrats raise doubts about Trump's high court nominee Gorsuch

 "Your nomination is part of a Republican strategy to capture our judicial branch of government," Senator Dick Durbin told Gorsuch.
 "That is why the Senate Republicans kept this Supreme Court seat vacant for more than a year and why they left 30 judicial nominees who had received bipartisan approval of this committee to die on the Senate calendar as President Obama left office."

-Gorsuch said he has tried to treat all who come to court fairly and with respect.

-"I have decided cases for Native Americans seeking to protect tribal lands, for class actions like one that ensured compensation for victims of nuclear waste pollution by corporations in Colorado," he said.
-He also said he has ruled for disabled students, prisoners and workers alleging civil rights violations, and for immigrants who entered the country illegally.
+About 30 people in the audience wore red T-shirts emblazoned with #StopGorsuch.

-The court's ideological leaning could help determine the outcome of cases involving the death penalty, abortion, gun control, environmental regulations, transgender rights, voting rights, immigration, religious liberty, presidential powers and more.
+The ideological leaning of the court could be pivotal in determining the outcome of a wide array of matters including the death penalty, abortion, gun control, environmental regulations, transgender rights, voting rights, immigration, religious liberty, presidential powers and others.

 Republicans hold 52 of the Senate's 100 seats.
-Under present rules, Gorsuch would need 60 votes to secure confirmation.
-If Gorsuch cannot muster 60, Republicans could change the rules to allow confirmation by a simple majority.
+Under present rules, Gorsuch would need 60 votes in order to secure confirmation.
+If Democrats stay unified and Gorsuch cannot muster 60, Republicans could change the rules to allow confirmation by a simple majority.

-Reporting by Lawrence Hurley and Andrew Chung; Additional reporting by Susan Heavey; Editing by Will Dunham